Ursa Minor SkyTour

 More information about the Ursa Minor Pro »»

 Ursa Minor SkyTour is a planetarium and telescope controller program for portable Skywatcher telescope mounts.
 The program can control the following mounts: Merlin, AutoTrack, SupaTrak, Autotrack dobson.
-These mounts do not have goto function, but with Ursa Minor SkyTour they can be converted to goto devices.
-They can be connected to the computer via serial port, USB port or Bluetooth.
+These mounts do not have goto functions, but with Ursa Minor SkyTour they can be converted to GoTo devices.
+They can be connected to the computer via a serial port, USB port or Bluetooth adapter.

 Introduction

 Ursa Minor SkyTour is a powerful, accurate but easy to use planetarium program designed for beginners.
-This program can control Skywatcher Autottrack telescopes.
-If you are not an astronomical expert, or you are a bit confused with different kind of atlases, and navigation on the sky, this program can help you to easily and rapidly locate the popular sights of the sky.
-For example, if you would like to see the Saturn, after a few mouse clicks your scope will be pointed to the planet.
+This program is designed to control Skywatcher Autotrack telescopes.
+If you are not an astronomy expert, or you are a bit confused with different kinds of atlases and navigation of the night sky, this program can help you easily locate popular night sky objects.
+For example, if you would like to see Saturn, with a few mouse clicks your telescope will be pointed to the planet.
 The program will drive your telescope with its built-in electronics and precision motors.

-- The program can display the night sky as can be viewed from the Earth from any position and any time.
-The map can be easily positioned and zoomed showing fields of view ranging from the entire visible sky down to a detailed "finder chart" for a faint distant galaxy.
+- The Ursa Minor program can display the night sky as it is viewed from Earth from any position and at any time.
+The map can be easily positioned and zoomed showing fields of view ranging from the entire visible sky down to a detailed "finder chart" for faint distant galaxies.

 - The program is clearly targeted for beginners using small telescopes with aperture around 9 - 10 centimeters.
-It has a database containing all stars up to 11.5th magnitude, and the most interesting deepsky objects can be viewed with small telescopes from a suburban area.
+It has a database containing all stars up to 11.5 magnitude.
+The most interesting deep sky objects can be viewed with small telescopes from a suburban area.

-- The "Observing tips" is one of the most useful features for beginners: The program gives you a list of interesting celestial objects, such as galaxies, double stars, variable stars, and others.
-This list is generated by the current date and time, and capabilities of your telescope.
+- The "Observing Tips" is one of the most useful features for beginners.
+The program provides a list of interesting celestial objects such as galaxies, double stars, variable stars, etc. This list is generated by the current date and time as well as the capabilities of your telescope.

-- The program can recommend a search route for best-known depth sky objects (star hopping).
-This route gives help to locate the object without goto telescope by jumping star by star visually.
+- The program can recommend a search route for best-known deep sky objects (star hopping).
+This route helps locate objects without using the GoTo feature by jumping star by star visually.

-- The program is able to control the small Synta Autotrack telescope mounts.
-For example, if you would like to look at Saturn with telescope, but it is a bit difficult to get oriented on the sky, the program can point your telescope directly to the object after some mouse clicks.
+- The program is also able to control the small Synta Autotrack telescope mounts.
+For example, if you would like to look at Saturn with your telescope, but find it difficult to become oriented to the night sky, the program can point your telescope directly at the object after a few mouse clicks.

-- It may occur that the program can not point the telescope exactly to the selected object because the setting of the telescope was not totally accurate.
-In such situation it may occur that the object is not visible in the fields of the telescope.
-In this case, you can start the "search object on the spiral line" function, and the program will drive the telescope on a spiral line, and the object will appear soon in the eyepiece's field of view.
+- There may be cases where the program is unable to point the telescope exactly to the selected object due to inaccurate mount calibration.
+In these instances you can select the "search object on the spiral line" function and the program will slowly drive the telescope on a spiral line, and the object will appear soon in the eyepiece's field of view.

 - We can control the telescope with a traditional gamepad.